AppertaFoundation/openeyes/README.md

 **Note:** if the options are omitted the default values are used, the command line options have to be before the vagrant command for them to work.

+#### XDebug

+Is enabled in Apache by default and carries an up to 1 second time penalty on requests, if you don't need or won't be using XDebug at all then commenting changing lines 85 - 86 in `ansible/vars/all.yml` to comment out the package name will ensure it isn't installed.

+	# php_xdebug:
+	#   - php5-xdebug

+Bt default Xdebug is disabled on the CLI due to [documented](https://getcomposer.org/doc/articles/troubleshooting.md#xdebug-impact-on-composer) performance issues when using composer.

 #### Windows 10

 You will need to have downloaded VC++ for Vagrant to be able to download base boxes for the build see this issue for more information [https://github.com/mitchellh/vagrant/issues/6754](https://github.com/mitchellh/vagrant/issues/6754)